Chart Color Schemes

 St Arnaud has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project that may affect this region: Melbourne To Adelaide Freight Rail Improvements.
-Other notable projects include Ararat to Maryborough Line Upgrades (Murray Basin Rail Project), Central Goldfields Land Use Planning Framework, and Western Highway Ballarat to Stawell Upgrade.
-The following list details those most relevant.
+AreaSearch has identified one major project likely affecting this region: Melbourne To Adelaide Freight Rail Improvements.
+Other key projects include Ararat to Maryborough Line Upgrades (Murray Basin Rail Project), Central Goldfields Land Use Planning Framework, and Western Highway Ballarat to Stawell Upgrade.

 Professional plan users can use the search below to filter and access additional projects.